qazxiaye/InverseColor/README.md

-This tool is for color reversing of a batch of images.
+This tool is for color inversing of a batch of images.
 Generated files will be found in folder "gen" under working directory.
-Reversed files' names will be the same as original images.
+The name of a generated file will be the same as the original one.

 <br>

 Usage:

- - if there's no parameter, all image files under working directory will be reversed.
+ - if there's no parameter, all image files under working directory will be inversed.

- - otherwise, each image file in parameters will be reversed.
+ - otherwise, each image file in parameters will be inversed.

 <br>